 A free morning; perhaps the Hermitage again, or places not yet visited such as the Dostoyevsky Museum, Academy of Arts, or Church of the Saviour on Spilled Blood.
-Fly to London Heathrow, arriving at c.
-5.05pm.
+Fly to London Heathrow via Helsinki, arriving at

 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach throughout; accommodation as described below; breakfasts, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.
+Flights (economy class) with Finnair (Airbus 350-900; ATR 72); travel by private coach throughout; accommodation as described below; breakfasts, 5 dinners with wine; all admissions; all tips for drivers, restaurant staff, guides; all state and airport taxes; the services of the lecturer and a national guide.